 But despite all the praise, the Empire State Building also made it onto my list of mistakes not to make again.
 Don’t get me wrong.
 Going up the Empire State Building isn’t a mistake at all.
 Instead I find it well worth and am sure I will go again… it did make it onto my ‘Top 5 tips for New York City’ list after all… but I would not spend money on the additional ticket to go right up to the top to the 102nd floor.
 Enjoy the view from the 86th floor instead (where you are out in the open, not behind glass) and spend the extra money on a little treat somewhere else).

 So tell me.
-Any rookie mistakes and confessions to share?
+Any rookie mistakes in New York City to share?